tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_responses_and_schema.md

 Some API documentation omits the response schema because the responses might seem self-evident or intuitive.
 In Twitter's API, the responses aren't explained (you can see an [example here](https://developer.twitter.com/en/docs/accounts-and-users/manage-account-settings/api-reference/get-account-settings)).

 However, most documentation would be better off with the response described, especially if the properties are abbreviated or cryptic.
 Developers sometimes abbreviate the responses to increase performance by reducing the amount of text sent.
 In one endpoint I documented, the response included about 20 different two-letter abbreviations.
-I spent days tracking down what each abbreviation meant, and found that many developers who worked on the API didn't know what many of the responses meant.
+I spent days tracking down what each abbreviation meant, and found that many developers who worked on the API didn't even know what many of the responses meant.

 ## Use realistic values in the example response